Travel Journal

 What to Say at the Table

 The reservation is made, the restaurant is vetted, the server arrives.
 What you say in the next sixty seconds determines whether the preparation you did before the trip actually reaches the kitchen.
-Here's exactly what to say.
+Here’s what to say.

 Dedicated Fryer vs Shared Fryer